-The last thing we want our customers to experience is a sudden illness that could’ve been avoided with the proper prevention and indoor air quality testing.
+The last thing we want our customers to experience is a sudden illness that could’ve been avoided with the proper prevention and indoor air quality solutions.
 Some of these health effects occur immediately, and others over a period.

 In order to keep your indoor air quality at satisfying levels, avoid smoking within your home.
 The smoke from tobacco or other smoking products can circulate within the home and affect the overall quality of air.
 Keeping your home tidy will reduce the amount of dust and pollen that lives inside, especially if you have pets.
 Their hair travels around the house clogging your filters and circulating into the air everyone breathes, and the collection of hair could be detrimental to the quality of air.

 Lastly, but certainly not least, is to reduce the amount of humidity in your home.
-With the humidity levels of Florida soaring through the roof, making sure your air purifier and air conditioning stays on the outside of your home minimizes the amount of moisture your system experiences.
+With the humidity levels of Florida soaring through the roof, making sure your air purifier and air conditioning stay on the outside of your home minimizes the amount of moisture your system experiences.